First Orion Customer Portal Terms of Service

 4.1 Our Responsibilities.
 We will (a) make the Services available to you in accordance with these Terms, our documentation, including any usage guides and policies for the Services contained in such documentation (“Documentation”), and any applicable ordering document between the parties that specifies mutually agreed upon fees for certain Services and other commercial terms (“Order Form”) (b) comply with our Security Overview for the Services; (c) provide the Services in accordance with laws applicable to our provision of the Services to our customers generally (i.e. without regard for your particular use of the Services), subject to your use of the Services in accordance with these Terms, the applicable Documentation, and any applicable Order Form(s); (d) make commercially reasonable efforts to use industry standard measures designed to scan, detect, and delete code, files, scripts, agents, or programs intended to do harm, including, for example, viruses, worms, time bombs and Trojan horses; (e) process Customer Data in accordance with these Terms and the applicable Service Specific Terms; and (f) use trained, qualified personnel in connection with the provision of the Services.

 4.3 Changes.
-First Orion may, in its sole discretion, make any changes to any Services, system or platform that it deems necessary or useful to (i) maintain or enhance (a) the quality or delivery of the Services, (b) the competitive strength of, or market for, the Services, (c) such platform or system’s cost efficiency or performance, or (ii) to comply with applicable law.
-We will use reasonable efforts to let you know at least thirty (30) days prior to the implementation of any material changes to the existing Services.
+First Orion may, in its sole discretion, make any changes to any Services, APIs, system or platform that it deems necessary or useful to (i) maintain or enhance (a) the quality or delivery of the Services, (b) the competitive strength of, or market for, the Services or APIs, (c) such platform or system’s cost efficiency or performance, or (ii) to comply with applicable law.
+We will use reasonable efforts to let you know at least thirty (30) days prior to the implementation of any material changes to the existing Services, APIs, system or platform.

 5. Your Responsibilities